Harmonised index of consumer prices (HICP) (prc_hicp)

 14.1.
 Timeliness

 The full set of HICPs is published each month according to a pre-announced schedule, usually between 15 and 18 days after the end of the reference month.
-Each year, the January news release is published at the end of February to allow for the annual update of the weights of individual product groups and the relative country weights of Members States in the country-group aggregates.
+Each year, the January news release is published towards the end of February to allow for the annual update of the weights of individual product groups and the relative country weights of Members States in the country-group aggregates.

 The euro area flash estimate is published on the last working day of the reference month or shortly after that.